Campaign finance reform amendment: 3. Democracy for All Amendment (2014; 2015; 2021)

-We the People Amendment
+4. We the People Amendment (2013; 2015; 2017; 2019)

 The We The People Amendment is a joint resolution to amend the United States Constitution to abolish the doctrines of corporate personhood and of money equalling political speech.
 It was introduced by Representative Rick Nolan as on February 23, 2013, and was re-introduced as on April 29, 2015, on January 30, 2017.
 It was again introduced by Representative Pramila Jayapal as on February 22, 2019.
 The amendment was proposed in response to the implications presented in the U.S. Supreme Court's ruling in Citizens United v.
 Federal Election Commission (2010), a U.S. constitutional law case concerning the regulation of independent political expenditures by corporations, which the nonprofit organization Citizens United challenged on the grounds of purportedly violating the First Amendment's freedom of speech.

 The We the People Amendment would establish that constitutional rights are reserved for natural persons only, that artificial entities — corporations, limited liability companies, and other incorporated entities established by the laws of any state, the United States, or any foreign state — have no rights under the Constitution and are subject to regulation through federal, state, or local law, and further establishes that privileges of such entities cannot be construed as inherent or inalienable.
 It would require federal, state, and local governments to regulate, limit, or prohibit political contributions or expenditures, including those made by a candidate, and would require any permissible political contributions and expenditures to be publicly disclosed.
 It would also prohibit the courts from construing the spending of money to influence elections as a form of protected speech under the First Amendment or from holding that the amendment would abridge the freedom of the press.
 The text of the amendment reads as follows: